fresheneesz/TordlWalletProtocols/singleWalletProtocols/Simple-Multisig-Wallet-Protocol.md

 2. Get the next unused address from the wallet.
 3. Communicate that address to the prospective sender.

-### Spending
+### Sending

-For large spends, send a small amount first to verify your procedure works correctly, then send the rest.
-For very large spends, send the rest in a number of chunks.
+For large transactions, send a small amount first to verify your procedure works correctly, then send the rest.
+For very large transactions, send the rest in a number of chunks.

 1. Open the multisig wallet on one of your `Host Devices`.
 2. Create an unsigned transaction to your desired destination.